Sameer3694/Movie-Recommendation-Engine-with-Web-Application/README.md

-# Utilized user to user collaborative filtering to make a web application to recommendation of movies to a certain user.
-Data Analysis and models have been built on R 3.7 and web application is developed using R "Shiny" package.
+# Utilized user to user collaborative filtering and made a web application to recommend movies to a certain user as per their preevious movie feedback (ratings).
+Data Analysis and machine learning models have been built on R 3.7 and web application is developed using R "Shiny" package.

 Dataset used: https://www.kaggle.com/rounakbanik/the-movies-dataset